Disclaimer: I do not own My Little Pony Friendship Is Magic.

 "I wouldn't have missed this for the world, Twilight Sparkle," replied Luna with a stiff nod.

-Luna fixed a glare on Dash as only a goddess could.
-Twilight chuckled nervously and tried to think of something to say, but Pinkie Pie was already rushing to the rescue.
+Pinkie Pie was already rushing in to make the meeting less awkward.
 She pushed right past old Lady Blueblood and Paper Cut, the director of Canterlot's Institute for Magical Research (who just happened to be the organizer of the whole Symposium), to shake Luna's hoof.

 "Oh, I was so worried you'd spend the whole day cooped up in your room, I don't know, sleeping or something!" she said, beaming, "Boy am I glad you proved me wrong!"